sbudaev/AHA-R1/simulation/RESULTS.md

 With each new generation, predation success (numbe of agents killed per time step) reduced.
 Thus, the agents evolved more efficient predator avoidance tactics.
-The predator perception by the agents (number of predators that they see) also showed a reducing pattern, but there was a significant sigmoidal fluctuation.
-This might have several different interpretations.
+The predator perception by the agents (number of predators that they see) at the last time step of each generation also showed a reducing pattern, but there was a significant sinusoidal fluctuation because of different illumination levels at the end of each generation (the number of time steps was unequal).

 ![Fig. 7](http://ahamodel.uib.no/otherinfo/desc_r1/plot-r1-07.svg)

 ### Response to conspecifics

 The agents evolved avoidance of conspecifics, presumably to reduce food competition.
-Predator and conspecific perception had similar cyclic patterns that probably reflect changes of visibility and depth.
+Predator and conspecific perception at the end of each generation had similar cyclic patterns that reflect changes of visibility due to unequal number of time steps.

 ![Fig. 8](http://ahamodel.uib.no/otherinfo/desc_r1/plot-r1-08.svg)